-Comic-Use drawing and words to tell a story.
-Use color or black and white.
-It can be one panel or multiple panels.
-Limit 2 pages (Standard Letter size 8.5 by 11 inch).
+Comic-Use drawings and words to tell a story in one panel or multiple panels.
+Use black ink or Sharpie, not pencil.
+Limit 2 pages (Std.
+8.5 by 11 inch).
+Text must be legible for reprinting.
 Upload a PNG or JPEG of your comic into a Word document.